caleb-mabry/JTEX/README.md

-# JTEX
+# JTEX Converter
-This will give the JTEX format information
+This program successfully changes a .jtex file into a .jpg file.
+Currently without a user interface.